sawyerwatts/Checklists/app/webApi.md

         blank or none or whatever that one is)
         - Use the issuer signing key to validate the JWT's signature
         - Is sent with HTTPS metadata
-- Is panic protection in place and do they returnn 500?
+- Is panic protection in place and do they return 500?
     - You don't want to leak stack frames or other incidental data when sending a 500, so having panic protection middleware not write the panic is more secure